The Best Shoes for Supination: Your One Stop Shopping Guide

 You should also be sure to stretch regularly, especially before workouts and grueling physical activity.
 Doing exercises that strengthen and condition the lower leg muscles is important, too.
 Flexibility is key in keeping your muscles and tendons supple and healthy!

 Check out the video below for some great calf strengthening and flexibility exercises.

-Since over-supinating generally means you run on the outer edges of your feet, it’s important to invest in shoes with the right arch support for this condition.
+Since over-supinating generally means you run on the outer edges of your feet, it’s important to invest in shoes with arch support that helps ameliorate this condition.

 Those with high arches usually underpronate.
-In fact, high, inflexible arches and supination very much go together.
-This means supinators should look for a neutral-cushioned shoe in order to live their best lives while walking, running, jumping, and engaging in other physical activities!
-(You can read about the different arch types here.)
+In fact, high, inflexible arches and supination are two peas in a very uncomfortable pod.
+This means supinators should look for a neutral-cushioned shoe in order to provide support and comfort for their feet while, running, jumping, and engaging in other physical activities (you can read about the different arch types here).

 Good news for those who love a good sandal or flip-flop — they, too, can offer the right kind of support, even for those who supinate.
 The best sandals for underpronation feature an extra-cushioned footbed that can:

 - Be flexible enough to allow the natural roll of the foot without sacrificing support and comfort

 - Apply the right amount of shock reduction to encourage your feet to have the correct anatomical alignment